FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 ## From Text to Hierarchies

-Contrary to XML or HDF5, plain text files do have a machine-readable structure out-of-the-box.
-Therefore, step 2 (targeting data fields) requires an intermediate step to fall back on _key matching_.
+Therefore, step 2 requires an intermediate step to fall back on _key matching_.
 The source format is converted to a temporary tree format stored by matching lines via regular expressions.
 The keys are assigned by various `text_parser.py/Quantity`s, which are themselves grouped together in a `text_parser.py/TextParser.quantities: list[Quantity]`.
 The nesting of layers is done by referring back to `TextParser` via `Quantity.sub_parser: TextParser`.